Skip to main content

 Test in the preview

-Use the live preview on the right side of the configurator to test your widget.
+Use the live preview on the right side of the editor to test your widget before deploying.
 Click the refresh icon if needed.

 2